JDMCreator/LaTeXTableEditor/readme.md

 ## LaTeX Table Editor ##

-**Version 0.6.1**
+**Version 0.7**

-This is the GitHub page of an Open Source WYSIWYG table editor that exports to multiples languages including LaTeX, Plain TeX, CSV, HTML and Markdown.
+This is the GitHub page of an Open Source WYSIWYG table editor that exports to multiples languages including LaTeX, Plain TeX, CSV, HTML, BBCode, Eplain and Markdown.

 ### Use